FREQUENTLY ASKED QUESTIONS

 Noises are a good indication that your water heater is full of sediment.
 We recommend flushing out your system.
 You can do it yourself, or you can give the experienced plumbers at Royal Plumbing, Heating & Air a call and we’ll find and fix the problem.

-While a tankless system might have more upfront costs, there are a few advantages to going tankless, as they:
+While a tankless system might have more upfront costs, there are a few advantages to going tankless, such as:

 - Last longer than traditional systems